The Flies (English band): History

 A follow-up single in mid-1967 included the heavy rocker "House of Love" and the pop standard "It Had to Be You", which, according to AllMusic website reviewer Lindsay Planer, "made the band sound more like Sopwith Camel or the New Vaudeville Band than the acid-laced garage rockers associated with their earlier sides".
-In addition, Hunt, working in a solo project called Alexander Bell, issued the single "Alexander Bell Theme", which featured guest musician Jimmy Page.
+In addition, Hunt, working on a solo project called Alexander Bell, issued the single "Alexander Bell Theme", which featured guest musician Jimmy Page.
 The Flies recorded one final single "The Magic Train", this time for RCA Records, in 1968, but it went largely unnoticed.
 Although the group was beginning to experiment in several unreleased demos with an ethereal organ-driven sound, the Flies disbanded by the end of the year.

 Although the Flies' material was not particularly unique to the English psychedelic scene, the band has continued to gain attention for their version of "(I'm Not Your) Stepping Stone"'s appearance on the 1980 compilation album Chocolate Soup for Diabetics, Volume 1, which is one of the earliest collections of rare English psychedelic music.
-Other works the song is featured includes The British Psychedelic Trip: 1966 - 1969, The Electric Crayon Set, and Rubble, Volume 3.
-In 2002, Won-Sin Records released The Complete Collection: 1965 - 1968, an album compiling released material, alternate versions, demos, and tracks from the In-Sect's 1965 cover album.
+Other works in which the song is featured include The British Psychedelic Trip: 1966 – 1969, The Electric Crayon Set, and Rubble, Volume 3.
+In 2002, Won-Sin Records released The Complete Collection: 1965 – 1968, an album compiling released material, alternate versions, demos, and tracks from the In-Sect's 1965 cover album.